 - Do you teach lifewriting as a means of healing and reframing experience?
 Share your knowledge and experience with students online.

 - Offer an intensive class on self-publishing, guiding students through the creation of an eBook or POD book.

 - Are you a published travel writer?
 A food writer?
 Teach a class on travel writing or food writing.

 - Do you write book reviews or how-to articles?
 These are also good subjects for a course.

 - Have you taught fiction or poetry classes in onsite settings?
 Adapt your material to an online class on writing short stories or poems.

 Student tuition is set by SCN and scaled according to the length of the course, content, instructor expertise and experience, and special requirements.
-SCN collects and retains 30% of tuition and pays the instructor 56%, half when the class begins, half on completion.
-The other 14% goes for administrative costs.
+SCN pays the instructor 56%, half when the class begins, half on completion.
+SCN retains 33% for administrative fees and pays 11% to the Online Classes Coordinator.
 Upon arrangement with SCN, the instructor may charge additional fees for special materials or other requirements; this nonrefundable fee will be collected from the students at the time of registration and paid to the instructor when the class begins.
 SCN may charge additional administrative fees that are not paid through to the instructor.